VasilisMpletsos/WifiWorld/README.md

 # Wifi World

-This is prototype site in order to make informations about many wifi global and have access to wifi in many town of the world if possible!
+This is prototype site in order to make informations about many wifi global and have access to wifi in many towns of the world if possible!
 I am not gonna publish the site though because i don't know if it is legal, but if you want feel free to copy my work!

 ## Requirments